Accounting and CyberAccounting, Department of Accounting and Finance - Adjunct Faculty

-The Business School of the University of Maryland Global Campus (UMGC) seeks graduate adjunct faculty to teach in the MS in Accounting and Information Systems degree program.
-Specifically, we are looking for faculty to teach the following courses:
+University of Maryland Global Campus (UMGC) seeks adjunct faculty to teach remotely in the Account & Cyber-Accounting program.
+Specifically, we are seeking faculty for the following course(s):

 Accounting Information Systems (ACCT 618): A study of the use of information systems in the accounting process, with an emphasis on computer systems and internal controls.
 Focus is on the analytical tools necessary to evaluate users' accounting information needs and to design, implement, and maintain an accounting information system to support business processes and cycles.
 Topics include the components of contemporary accounting information systems; security and internal controls, particularly within Internet and e-commerce environments; traditional flow charts and data-flow diagrams; computer networks; theory and application of relational databases; and relational database management systems.
 Assignments include designing an accounting information system using a commercial database software package.

 CyberAccounting: Management and Compliance (ACCT 620): An applied study of the principles of information systems management and their integration within private-sector organizations served by accounting professionals.
 Emphasis is on developing strategic cyber accounting initiatives to increase cybersecurity awareness inside organizations, with organizations in its supply chain, and with other stakeholders.
 Topics include cybersecurity compliance requirements issued by federal and state regulatory agencies and voluntary cybersecurity standards, such as the G-7 Fundamentals of Cybersecurity for the Financial Sector; and the AICPAs Cybersecurity's Risk Management Framework.